Turneffe Flats Lodge

 We believe Turneffe Flats Lodge is unique because of its high caliber offering of saltwater species and fishable terrain, fishes productively all year round, hires expert guides, is easily accessed from Belize City, easily accommodates small/large groups, offers luxury amenities and saltwater trophies!

 Rising 10,000 feet from the ocean floor to an untouched reef, the prestigious Turneffe Flats Lodge off the coast of Belize offers Fly Fishers the rare daily chance at the saltwater Grand Slam.
 Starting each day from the luxury and seclusion of a private island, there is ample opportunity to sight fish for Bonefish, Permit, and Tarpon with guides who have been fishing Turneffe waters for their whole lives.
-A 1.5-hour boat transfer from Belize City, Turneffe is ideal for Saltwater connoisseurs traveling with a spouse, looking for seclusion, luxury and daily shots at the grand slam with a reasonable price point.
-Hiring a private island is a moment in a lifetime that should be taken if you can!
-Turtle Island in Fiji is another island that is open to be hired out for vacations, parties, weddings, honeymoons, the list goes on and on.
+A 1.5-hour boat transfer from Belize City, Turneffe is ideal for Saltwater connoisseurs traveling with a spouse, looking for seclusion, luxury, and daily shots at the grand slam with a reasonable price point.

 Bonefish are present in equal numbers throughout the year.
 These fish average 3-5 pounds with some 8-12 pound fish.
 The ocean-side flats are some of the most picturesque, wadable flats anywhere in the world, containing large schools of bonefish as well as smaller schools and singles.